mt-hill/ffpl-backend/README.md

 ## Code to the first project I built.
 Fantasy Premier League Notification App
-*This was the first project I made.
-I had no real idea what I was doing, just started hacking something together to learn something new.
+*This was the first project I made which I had no real idea what I was doing.
+Just started building (or hacking) something together to learn something new.
 The code is useful for probably nothing.
-The idea behind the app was useful and I may return to this in the future and make version two.
-More details an be found on the landing page https://flashfpl.com (APP is no longer active)*
+The idea behind the app was useful and I may return to this in the future and make a cleaner version.
+More details an be found here https://flashfpl.com (APP is no longer active)*

-#### I self-taught and did everything myself, backend, frontend, database, api, deployment
+#### I self-taught and did everything myself for this.
+Backend, Frontend, Databases, API's and deploying to the cloud.

-##### I'm not sure how it worked, but it did....
+##### I'm not sure how I managed to make it work, but it did work.... with almost 400 downloads.

 ###### **https://flashfpl.com**